 My hunting forays have yet to include the need for a shotgun, except for a few squirrel hunts when I borrowed my dad’s single shot .410.
 And then last year I tried spring turkey hunting for the first time and a friend loaned me his Remington model 870 12 Gauge.
 I didn’t kill anything with it (except for a sapling or two) but my few experiences in the turkey woods last spring were enough to convince me that I needed to take up the hobby on a more serious level.
 To do that, I’ll need my own gun, I figure.

 Narrowing down my choices has been complicated by the difficult permitting process required to bring home a new gun.
 All permits have ridiculous questions and this one is no exception.
-Do I even need to mention that beautiful lady who will approve this permit draws a hard line?
+Do I even need to mention that the beautiful lady who will approve this permit draws a hard line?
 I think that goes without saying.
 I must choose my responses carefully.
 Below are my draft responses to the verbal questions I’ve been hearing as of late.

 1.What is the urgency?